 The tibicos culture is believed to have originated in Mexico from a cactus in the genus Opuntia, aka prickly pear.

 WK grains should not be confused with milk kefir grains, a dairy culture.
 Although they look similar, WK grains are more translucent, and they are made up of different microorganisms.
 WK and milk kefir are not interchangeable.

 Unlike kombucha, water kefir tolerates certain fruits and adjuncts with it in the primary fermentation.
 In fact, it enjoys the trace minerals from fruits such as dates, raisins, etc. This recipe calls for only ginger in the primary fermentation, and uses small amounts of dark sugar (like molasses) for minerals.
 In fact, I will often simply bottle the WK for a secondary ferment to increase carbonation, but with no additional flavors.

 WK is mildly alcoholic, usually around 0.5 to 1% alcohol by volume (abv).
 You can learn how to make it more boozy here.

-- (Optional) ¼ cup fresh fruit or ½ cup fruit juice, or 1 tablespoon/15 ml herbs (chamomile, lavender) for secondary fermentation
+- (Optional Secondary Fermentation) 2 Tbsp. fresh fruit or ¼ cup fruit juice, or 2 teaspoons/10 ml herbs (chamomile, lavender) for secondary fermentation

-- Add molasses and stir until it dissolves.
+- Add molasses or other solid sugar and stir until it dissolves.